Current Legislation

 The bill would ensure that employees are not deprived of their right to form a union because their employer hides behind a subcontractor or other intermediary, or deliberately misclassifies them as supervisors or independent contractors.

-The bill also recognizes that employees need the freedom to picket or withhold their labor in order to push for changes and improvements at the workplace.
+The bill also recognizes that employees need the freedom to picket or withhold their labor to push for changes and improvements at the workplace.
 The PRO Act protects employees’ right to strike by preventing employers from hiring replacement workers.
 It also allows unrepresented employees to engage in collective action or class action lawsuits to enforce basic workplace rights, rather than being forced to arbitrate such claims alone.

 Finally, the PRO Act would eliminate state right-to-work laws.
 These laws have been promoted by a network of billionaires and special interest groups to give more power to corporations at the expense of everyday workers, and have had the effect of lowering wages and eroding pensions and health care coverage in states where they have been adopted.